 There are hundreds of workout and swimming headphones to choose from so it can be tricky to find the perfect pair.
 That’s where we come in!
-Our review team has spent seven weeks testing over 80 new and bestselling headphones for swimming and for working out to find the best ones for you.
-We ran, swam, biked, and gulped protein shakes to find the top picks.
+Our team has spent seven weeks researching over 80 new and bestselling headphones for swimming and for working out to find the best ones for you.
 Now, the results are in!
 The good news is that you can get top headphones without breaking the bank.

 Before skipping down to the reviews, take a look at the six features you should know when buying your pool or gym headphones.
 We’ve included them for each headphones comparison below so that you can quickly pick between products.
 Ready to enjoy your workout more?
 Let’s go!

 Can you use the headphones wirelessly?
 We’ll let you know.
 Wireless technology doesn’t work underwater, so there aren’t any underwater Bluetooth headphones for swimming.
 For working out and running, there are plenty of options, though.